JesseBrown1980/AI-healthCare-project/PROJECT_SUMMARY.md

 - Refined risk scoring: age-aware, polypharmacy-sensitive normalization with explicit polypharmacy flags.
 - Desktop packaging: PyWebview wrapper with a healthcare desktop icon for a native launcher alongside Streamlit.
 - Multi-patient dashboard: concurrent risk snapshots with alert severity and last-analyzed timestamps for multiple patients.
+- Explainability: baseline synthetic risk model with SHAP-based feature attributions and a dedicated Streamlit view.

 ### Key Metrics
 - **Lines of Code**: ~4,500+